mike-a-yen/nn_demo/README.md

 # Neural Net Demo for TDI
 This is a quick introduction to ML with neural nets.
+You can read more about how they work [here](blog/post.md)

 The Demo uses `Keras` which plugs into `tensorflow` but has a much lower development time and gives comparable results.